diem/dip/dips/dip-10.md

 type ReferenceId = [u8, 16];
 ```

-If the amount exceeds the travel rule limit, VASPs should trigger an off-chain protocol for KYC exchange.
+If the amount is at or above the travel rule limit, VASPs should trigger an off-chain protocol for KYC exchange.
 The same `reference_id` must be used to perform a TR as described in [DIP-1](https://github.com/diem/dip/blob/master/dips/dip-1.md).